 Weave along mossy forest floors and tall trees as you bike the Tunnel Mountain Loop.
 You’ll come away with a deep understanding of why they’re called ‘mountain’ bikes.

 Deer Lodge and Buffalo Mountain Lodge are bike-friendly lodges.
-We offer options for storing your bikes during your stay and Buffalo Mountain Lodge has two complimentary mountain bikes on-site for use during your stay.
-Feel free to take them out for a dash along our nearby trails.
+We offer options for storing your bikes during your stay.
+Buffalo Mountain Lodge has also partnered with E-Kruise Electric Bike Rentals, which are available onsite.
+Enjoy a self-guided tour through Banff’s wide selection of trail systems.